GNSS Antennas

 • The antenna needs to have an accurate phase centre to be RTK capable.
 This is also required for the dual antenna heading to function correctly.
 Low performance (low cost) antennas are typically not able to achieve good heading performance.

-• The antenna should support GPS, GLONASS, BeiDou, and Galileo.
+• The antenna should support GPS, GLONASS, BeiDou, Galileo.

-• The antenna should be environmentally sealed, including connectors.
+• The antenna should be environmentally sealed, including its connectors.

 Antenna Cables